Home\For parents\What information is collected?

 What information is collected?

-When you have a baby, information gets collected as standard
+When you have a baby, services collect standard information including…

 Standard information already collected Additional information that GenV collects